 Instagram users who have experienced this will begin to lose trust, not only in ads, but also in the brand itself, which will eventually lead to a negative effect when marketing the brand through other methods.
 Bad practices have negative and direct consequences on the regular functions of e-commerce.
 Several marketing studies have indicated that affected users will discuss negative experiences with at least six other users, which will in turn have a negative impact on sales.
 Therefore, promoted rogue content represents a problem for everyone.

 In order to address the issue of impersonation of the brand through this social media platform, it is recommended that companies contract a brand protection platform and the assistance of industry experts.

 Today, it’s vitally important for brands and companies to include brand protection services within their marketing budget.

 Rogue Promoted Content: Promoted adds on social media platforms, whose ultimate goal is brand impersonation, in order to offer counterfeits or promote fraud.

 Rogue Site: Website designed based on the look & feel of a famous brand, created in order to impersonate it to easily obtain a larger number of viewers.

 Cybercriminal: Person carrying out online criminal activities such as data extraction, access to private networks, fraud, attacks on computer systems and piracy, falsification or illegal publishing of illicit content.

-Do you want to know if your brand is being counterfeited or used without your permission online?
+Do you want to know if fake merchandise is being marketed under your brand, or if your products are being counterfeited online?

 Sources: instagram-press.com, techcrunch.com – Author: Jose Ignacio Carrillo de Albornoz, Chief Legal Officer in Smart Protection